 You can practice while listening, paying close attention, and maybe, eventually, sing it live without Autotune because you’ll know how to do it.
 Studying music is great, but this technique is for self-taught artists like myself.

-Also read Antares Auto-Tune vs. Waves Tune Real-Time – Find which one is better.
+Also, read Antares Auto-Tune vs. Waves Tune Real-Time and Best Free Autotune Plugins.